 - High-performance mountain bike frames and wheels are increasingly made of lightweight, corrosion-resistant magnesium.

-- The aviation and automotive industries are increasingly looking at ways magnesium can increasing fuel efficiency and reducing greenhouse gases.
+- The aviation and automotive industries are increasingly looking at ways magnesium can increase fuel efficiency and reduce greenhouse gases.

 - Complex, light, and strong components such as those found in engines can easily be moulded out of magnesium.

 Exciting developments in magnesium alloys, manufacturing methods and coating technologies are making magnesium an increasingly viable candidate for a strong, lightweight, and cost-effective solution.

 Titanium is significantly stronger (220 MPa) than both aluminium and magnesium, although its higher density means that strength-to-weight ratios for the three metals tend to be similar.
 It is often the first port of call for engineers looking to replace steel in a lightweighting exercise for stressed components.

 Titanium has the additional advantages of being highly corrosion-resistant and having an innate resistance to extreme thermal environments, reaching highs of approximately 550°C before mechanical performance deteriorates.
 Both these features are present without the use of alloying, and can be enhanced further when alloys are introduced.

 Titanium plates and components often run into the complication of cracking.
 They are sensitive to fatigue, especially in the cases of the notch sensitivity effect; areas of geometric discontinuity have a detrimental effect on the fatigue strength of the metal, causing it to crack.

 Titanium also has a high cost of extraction and fabrication, which may rule out its use for the general consumer market and a number of industries.